dmiller/clojure-clr-next/_posts/2023-01-27-doing-a-number.md

         ret
 ```

 You are going to have do this kind of analysis for each of `int64 `, `uint64`, and `decimal` for each arithmetic operation.
 If your're thinking those unchecked operators are looking better, well, they won't help in the long run.  `addP` is going to have to check for overflow, so you're still going to have to put in the work.
+(Or you could try checked and catch overflow exceptions, but that just seems wrong.)

 The other overloads of `add` for `int64` pretty much have to throw in the towel.
 For example,